nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Adding new ZigBee devices

-In order to add a new ZigBee device into a nymea managed network, the network needs to be opend for allowing new nodes to join the network.
-The default open time window is 120 seconds, but it can be extended if required or closed immediatly if desired.
+In order to add a new ZigBee device into a nymea managed network, the network needs to be opened for allowing new nodes to join the network.
+The default open time window is 120 seconds, but it can be extended if required or closed immediately if desired.

-Once the network is open, the pairing prodecure of the ZigBee device can be started and the node will join the network.
+Once the network is open, the pairing procedure of the ZigBee device can be started and the node will join the network.
 Initiating the pairing procedure on the device may vary between different devices and manufacturers.
 Please refer to the manual of the device to learn how to start the pairing procedure.

 ![](/img/configuration/system-settings-zigbee-network-overview.png)